Towerism/dotfiles/README.md

 ## tig

 Ncurses git interface.
 Configured with vim-like keybindings.
+This configuration is also inspired by magit which I used for a while when I still used emacs.

 ## rofi